True Story (magazine): 1950s editions

 The 1950s also brought about double page color photographs posed in dramatic fashions, which played to the leading titles given the works.

 Goods advertised in True Story in the 1950s were relied heavily on inexpensive beauty treatments (shampoos, toothpaste, creams, feminine hygiene products) and inexpensive kitchen remodeling projects and appliances.
 The backs of the magazines were heavily filled with "penny ads" for correspondence courses in nursing, dog grooming, hotel management and holiday card sales.

 The magazine relied on single and triple column layouts, printed upon folios of inexpensive papers that alternated between heavy newsprint and low weight, low luster paper used for color print sections.
 Stories often started in the second section of the magazine, usually with dramatic photographs, and then readers had to flip to the rear of the magazine to complete the articles.
 Articles were tagged as "True Story of the Month", "Award Winning Story" and "Special Double Article" headers.
 Who or what gave the award to the story was never disclosed.

 Editorial history

 From 1919 to 1926, John Brennan Willian edited True Story.
 William Jourdan Rapp was the editor from 1926 to 1942, serving under Editor-in-Chief Henry Lieferant.

 Macfadden's consumer division merged with Sterling's Magazines in 1991; Dorchester Media acquired Sterling/Macfadden in 2004.
 True Renditions, LLC, acquired True Story and additional confession magazines from Dorchester Media on March 9, 2012.

 The headquarters of True Story is in New York City.

 Radio

 True Story was the basis for a radio series, The True Story Court of Human Relations, produced by an advertising agency to promote the magazine.
 The program was directed by radio historian Erik Barnouw and broadcast live on NBC beginning in 1935 and continuing through the 1930s.
+Another radio series, My True Story, was based on material from the magazine, as was a television adaptation of the radio series.